iot-crazy/RickAndMorty2025/README.md

 - Possibly implement image upload

 ## Database fields need refinement
 Not knowing the max sizes of all the fields, for the purpose of this piece I left them all at maximum.
+But note that using varchar(max) results in certain limitation on SQL server.
-A natural progression from tis would be to determine som max length and then implement them in the EF model and also the DTO validation.
+A natural progression from this would be to determine max lengths and then implement them in the EF model and also the DTO validation.

 ## Unit tests limited
 These could be expanded to include
 - More data variety
 - More records - possibly loaded from json files to keep the unit tests cleaner and more readable
 - Sad paths (so far we only check the happy paths)
-- Add integration testt for the controllers which are not currently tested
+- Add integration test for the controllers which are not currently tested

 ## Caching not combined
 The caching on each of the Character functions is separate, meaning if all characters are retrieved from the database, then one is requested by ID, another database hit takes place
-Caching could
+A more intelligent caching systems could incorporate both of these.

 ## Long running async import process does not have a cancellation token